 First of all, I really did have a great time at the Lane Bryant Blogger’s conference.
-I got to meet fellow plus size bloggers, and I got an inside view of Lane Bryant.1 I am a very short blip
+I got to meet fellow plus size bloggers, and I got an inside view of Lane Bryant.
+1)Per FTC regulations, I am disclosing again that Lane Bryant did pay for my visit and many goodies I received along the way.
+I am a very short blip

 on the highlights reel (aside from frequent shots of my hands playing with my phone.)
 Sadly, I was not at my best this trip – it was a bit of a whirlwind and I’m the sort who needs to ground and eat a proper breakfast.
 I was remiss in doing either.
 So that bright- eyed, borderline hysterical look you see in that shot?
 I promise you, not typical.